Skip to navigation Skip to content

 • chosen to be referred, and

-• had an Employment Services Assessment (ESAt) completed, and
+• had an Employment Services Assessment (ESAt) completed (only if medical conditions and medical evidence exist), and

 • negotiated a Job Plan with Services Australia

-If the refugee declines a referral to HSP, AMEP or Workforce Australia, another appropriate compulsory requirement will need to be recorded on the AEX screen (for example, the requirement referred by their ESAt assessor, Skills for Education and Employment, part-time work or voluntary work).
+If the refugee declines a referral to HSP, AMEP or Workforce Australia, another appropriate compulsory requirement will need to be recorded on the AEX screen (for example, the requirement referred by an ESAt assessor (if appropriate), Skills for Education and Employment, part-time work or voluntary work).

 As per normal processing, Service Officers will need to consider the work capacity of the job seeker when negotiating a Job Plan.
-This is contained in the ESAt report.
 The system will determine the most appropriate Job Plan Item to be added to the refugee's Job Plan.
+This is based on the coding on the AEX screen.

 For further information, see Refugee Activities (RAC) as an approved activity.